Open-STEM/XRPUsersGuide/course/motors.rst

 Returns the current position of the motor in rotations, as measured by the encoder.

+**get_count() -> integer**

+Returns the current position of the motor in encoder counts, as measured by the encoder.

 **reset_encoder_position()**

-Resets the encoder position to 0. get_position() returns the difference in position since the last reset.
+Resets the encoder counts to 0. get_position() and get_count return the difference in distance since the last reset.